capeprivacy/documentation/docs/understand/support.md

 We expect Cape Privacy services and libraries to work on:

 * Linux (all distros)
-* macOS
+* macOS [TODO: min version?]
 * Windows 10

-The following table shows which operating systems we test against:
+We test against the following operating systems:

 ## Python environments